Table of Contents

 - Palletized / Solid-Piled / Shelf Storage:

-β Youβre fine as long as the clearance doesn’t exceed 20 ft (6.1 m).
-No special in-rack sprinklers are needed! - Rack Storage up to 25 ft:
+β Clearance within 20 ft (6.1 m) β No in-rack sprinklers needed. - Rack Storage up to 25 ft:

-- π§Ί Small gaps = OK with ceiling sprinklers only.
+- π§Ί Small gaps = OK with ceiling sprinklers alone.

 β¨ Important Note: